mariocasciaro/scatter/README.md

 <a name="scatter-registermodule" />
 ### scatter.registerModule(name, rawModule [, descriptor])

 Register a raw module that is not yet instantiated nor initialized.
-Scatter will take care to instantiate and initialize it when needed, using the information in the `__scatter` descriptor.
+Scatter will take care to instantiate and initialize it when needed, using the information in the `__module` descriptor.

 __Arguments__

 * `name` - Full name of the module (complete with namespace)
 * `rawModule` - The raw module object
-* `descriptor` - If provided it will be used in place of the `__scatter` property.
+* `descriptor` - If provided it will be used in place of the `__module` property.

 __Returns__